The coinage of Apollonia and Dyrrhachium

 - Literature references

-The classification of the Greee-Illyrian silver drachms based on style development is a necessary tool to approach their relative chronology.
+The classification of the Greeek-Illyrian silver drachms based on style development is a necessary tool to approach their relative chronology.
 Each coin class has its specific characteristics, the next class is a bit different from the previous one, the class description refers to these changes.
 The following two tables show this with the additional but still tentative absolute chronological frame for all classes.

 The classification of the Dyrrhachian drachms is simple, containing five classes numbered from D1 to D5; as established by Conovici1 modifying Ceka's classification2 and adopted also by Meta3.
 At the beginning, it was used by me4 but then I divided Class D1 into further two subclasses, D1a and D1b5.
-Note, I disagree with Meta's opinion in the calssification of several drachms into Classes D3 or D4 coins.
+Note, I disagree with Meta's opinion in the classification of several drachms into Classes D3 or D4 coins.

-For its style complexity, the clasisification of the Apolloniate drachms required substantial revision and decline from all previous attempts.
+For its style complexity, the classification of the Apolloniate drachms required substantial revision and decline from all previous attempts.
 I created seven classes numbered from A1 to A7, with additional mnemonic letters to help quick class recognition5.
 These additional letters and numbers point at the specific feature in which a particular class differs from the previous one.
 These are, in the order of development: the direction of the cow's standing, the shape of the sides of the square, the style of letter alpha, and the shape of the rays.
 A most recent addition to this is the division of the very first class into three subclasses based on fine style differences.

 My classifications have proved long-lasting, newer hoard descriptions have not forced me to reconsider.